Alfresco/alfresco-build-tools/docs/README.md

 For the supported time formats, please check the [RedHat official documentation](https://access.redhat.com/documentation/it-it/red_hat_quay/3.2/html/use_red_hat_quay/working_with_tags#tag-expiration).

-An example step which compute the label could be:
+An example step which computes the label could be:

 ```yml
 - id: vars